simonox/smart-energy-monitor/software/flow/README.md

 ![Overview](./docs/images/influx-flow.png)

-By default this will be passed as a string, so we need to create a function to convert it into an integer before storing it in InfluxDB.
+By default this will be passed as a string, so we need to create a function to convert it into a Number before storing it in InfluxDB.

 Add a function node to the page and put the following code into the node: